How Long Does a Car Battery Last?

 How long a car battery should last depends on how you define “last” and what you mean by “car battery.”

-For example, if you want to know how long a car battery lasts in terms of how many miles it will take you, the answer is not very much.
+For example, the answer is not very much if you want to know how long a car battery lasts and how many miles it will take.

 A car battery lasts between three and five years.
-Driving 10,000 miles a year means your battery will be dead in six months to a year.
+Driving 10,000 miles a year means your battery will die in six months to a year.

 And if you drive 20,000 miles a year, it will die even faster—between three and five months.

-If we’re talking about how long a car battery lasts concerning its ability to start your vehicle, the answer is a little longer.
+If we’re talking about how long a car battery lasts in terms of its ability to start your vehicle, the answer is a little longer.

 You can expect your car battery to start your vehicle anywhere between two and seven years before it needs to be replaced.